tiagod3p/100-days-of-code/log.md

 **Thoughts:** I think I learn more studying the theory concepts on morning time.
 I tried to study today after 6PM and wasn't that good.
 I'll try to study more earlier in the next days.

+### Day 5 May 18, 2020

+**Today's Progress**: Today I learned about abstraction classes and abstraction methods in python.
+I made a small project who consists in create a parent class who simulates a Bank Account, and child classes who simulates the multiple kinds of Bank Account, I used the method withdraw cash as abstraction, and I could learn very much.

+**Thoughts:** I'm really enjoying the Challenge, and it's teaching me so much about become a self-taught.
+I felt multiple difficulties on the day, but I'm not give up, I'll keep with the focus!